 2. Conforms to duty but agent has direct inclination to do it

 a.
-For example, a seller should not overcharge inexperienced buyer—bad for business in long run; or motive is honesty, not duty
+For example, a seller should not overcharge inexperienced buyer—bad for business in long run; or motive is honesty and business, not duty

 C. True duty in action